franri/bitcoin-jbok-wallet-demo/README.md

 # bitcoin-jbok-wallet-demo

 Demo application made for Blockchain undergrad class.
-A nodejs program that manages a JBOK waallet, which generates, saves and loads its own mnemonics, makes and signs its own transactions, and uses BlockCypher's API to fetch info from and send TXs to the testnet.
+A nodejs program that manages a JBOK wallet, which generates, saves and loads its own mnemonics, makes and signs its own transactions, and uses BlockCypher's API to fetch info from and send TXs to the testnet.

 ---